tilde-nlp/Multilingualism-scoring-tool/Readme.md

 	- docker build --tag scorer . --no-cache
 	- docker run -p 8989:8989 -t scorer
 	- tool then may be accessed on http://localhost:8989/score
-- Tests may be run usin command "python -m unittest discover -s tests"
+- Tests may be run using command "python -m unittest discover -s tests"
 - Test with offline websites may be run using command "python test_all_sites.py" .
 Note that to test on offline websites, these offline websites must be preseont in tests\offline_sites\ folder.